gomesmenezes/shopping-cart/README.md

 ## Contribution

 Contributions are welcome!
-If you have any suggestions for improvement, feel free to open an issue or send a pull request.
+If you have any suggestions for improvement.

 ## License